TaxFile

 TaxFile reads your W-2s, 1099s and receipts, classifies your income, finds the deductions and credits you qualify for, runs an error and audit-risk check, and assembles a return you review and approve before filing.

-• Reads 1099s and organizes business income and expenses
+• Reads 1099-NEC, 1099-K and 1099-MISC forms and organizes business income

-• Prepares Schedule C and calculates self-employment tax
+• Prepares Schedule C and calculates self-employment tax on Schedule SE

 DEDUCTIONS FOUND Reviewed